 I don’t want you to get overwhelmed by all of the choices here.
 So decide on one activity you’d love to outsource and then compare your options for getting that done.
 Start small, you can always outsource more later.

 At Upwork their motto is, “Find freelancers to tackle any job, any size, any time.”
 They offer contractors in the following main categories: Web Developers, Mobile Developers, Designers and Creatives, Writers, Virtual Assistants, Customer Service Agents, Sales & Marketing Experts, Accountants & Consultants, and more.
-You can also browse frelancers by skill.
+You can also browse freelancers by skill.

 At Guru they claim it is, “The best place for employers and freelancers to connect, collaborate, and get work done.”
-They’ve been in business since 2001 and boast 1.5 million members worldwide and 1 millions jobs completed.
+They’ve been in business since 2001 and boast 1.5 million members worldwide and 1 million jobs completed.

 3. Fancy Hands